Agenda

 Roundtable

-This presentation will discuss workforce development and college outreach efforts – (Recruiting Nextgen Women Leaders/ Retaining Talent ).
+This presentation will discuss workforce development and college outreach efforts (Recruiting Nextgen Women Leaders/ Retaining Talent).
 Workforce development isn’t a buzzword—it’s a business priority.
 And the truth is, if we want more women in the security industry, we can’t keep waiting for them to “find us.”
-We have to be intentional about building
+We have to be intentional about building the pipeline,

 Monday, June 15, 2026